Host and hostess clubs: Implications of mass alcohol consumption

-KTVs are a typical location for Chinese business practices by which the businessmen attempt to formulate connections and loyalty amongst other various businessmen.
-The businessmen will try to establish a comfortable setting by providing fruit plates, women, or alcoholic drinks.
-Chinese businessmen can be potentially seen consuming baijiu up to six or seven days per week solely to portray their loyalty to the businessmen principles and fulfill the pleasurable environment of the KTV.
+KTVs are a typical location for Chinese business practices where businessmen attempt to formulate connections and loyalty with other businessmen.
+They will try to establish a comfortable setting by providing fruit plates, women, or alcoholic drinks.
+Chinese businessmen can be seen drinking baijiu up to six or seven days per week solely to portray their loyalty to the businessmen principles and fulfill the pleasurable environment of the KTV.
 Mass alcohol consumption has negative effects on the bodies of the individuals that frequently visit KTVs.
-These consequences may include mental, physical, ethical, or even moral issues for the men.

-Alcohol is a very prominent factor of KTVs and suitable with the overall culture of East Asian nations.
-Extreme consumption methods are usually used by the Chinese businessmen in exchange for personal health and moral conduct similar to the hostesses sacrificing their moral ethics to please the male consumer.